lariacst/hello-world/README.md

 # hello-world
 A new one!
 32F.
-Just like JS, I know nothing (about thi)
+Just like JS, I know nothing (about this)